TobiasLoader/Home/index.md

 #### [6.
 Fourier-Transforms](https://tobiasloader.github.io/Fourier-Transforms)

 In the autumn term of 2019, study of Euler's Formula and Roots of Unity broadened my understanding of complex numbers and led me to the story of the Fourier Transform.
 I found it fascinating how a seemingly chaotic function could be elegantly separated to reveal its constituent frequencies.
-I built this simulator to help me better understand the process through visual depiction of the transform.
+I built this graphical simulator to help me better understand the transform process.

 ---

 #### [7.
 GraFx](https://tobiasloader.github.io/GraFx)

-In Autumn 2018, I realised that although Desmos was great and I used it all the time, I sometimes would want greater freedom to graph specific functions and arithmetic/geometric series etc...
-So I came up with my own graphing calculator: *[GraFx](https://tobiasloader.github.io/GraFx)*.
+Although I use Desmos.com frequently and think it is an amazing resource, I have sometimes wanted the ability to plot various graphs for which Desmos offers limited functionality; such as arithmetic and geometric progressions.
+So, in autumn 2018 I wrote my own personal graphing calculator, GraFx, to solve this issue.
+Whilst GraFx is able to plot basic polynomials through its online interface, it was designed to respond to directly inputted source code and is therefore most suitable for local use.
+Its user can write their own functions, exactly as required – providing more freedom than Desmos allows, e.g. if I wished to plot complex numbers on an Argand diagram I could adapt the GraFx's source code to achieve this.

 ### Projects In Progress